iradukunda1/Veux-and-vue/README.md

-# Shuri-Admin
+# Template Ui

 ## Environment Integration

-The environment intergration of `Shuri-Admin` constitutes a bunch of flows compelled to get started, accordingly cited below:
+The environment intergration of `Template Ui` constitutes a bunch of flows compelled to get started, accordingly cited below:

 - Install `Vue CLI` for starters with `yarn` or `npm install -g @vue/cli`.
   (Supposedly `NodeJS` is already installed if not click [here](https://nodejs.org/) for further documentation or instructions on its installation.)